ARRA, Its Details, With Pros and Cons

 - Tax credits for small businesses that hire long-term unemployed veterans or students.

-- Increasing the SBA loan guarantee to 90 percent in the 7(a) loan program.
+- Increasing the SBA loan guarantee to 90% in the 7(a) loan program.

 - Eliminate fees on 504 economic development loans.